 Driving out of the camping areas and returning is allowed, but we prefer to keep this to a minimum and that you do this during daylight hours.

 These camping areas are intended for those who prefer quieter camping, since they are across the pond from the stages.
-(We still recommend earplugs, and sell them at the Merch Booth).
-Orange lots also fill on Friday, by mid-day. $50/sticker.
+(You still might want earplugs – we sell them at the Merch Booth).
+Orange lots also fill on Friday, by mid-day.

-This area is across the street from the festival and has a fabulous view, gentle breezes, less crowded spaces, water spigots & porta-johns, and never fills up.
+This area is across the street from the festival and has a fabulous view, gentle breezes, less crowded spaces, water spigots, & porta-johns – and it never fills up!
 There are small trees on the large open hillside and shaded woodlands in another.
 In the wooded area, vehicles are not allowed, but your car will be parked only yards away.
-On top of the hill are open pastures where large RVs can find more level ground. $50/sticker.
+On top of the hill are open pastures where large RVs can find more level ground.

-This is for patrons who’d like to set up & camp an extra night.
-On Thursday between 4pm-9pm, we will locate vehicles in the line that want set up camp in the Heron Overlook Purple Lot; please do not move until we direct you to.
-There will be an additional charge for this of $30 per vehicle making the sticker price $80 for the weekend for one 20X20 space.
+This is for patrons who would like to set up and camp for one extra night.
+On Thursday between 4:00pm – 9:00pm, we will identify vehicles in the line that want set up camp in the Heron Overlook Purple Lot; please do not move until we direct you to!
+There will be an additional charge of $30 per vehicle making the sticker price $80 for the weekend for one 20X20 space.
 If you have a large rig requiring more than one 20 x 20 space, you will have to buy an additional $50 Purple sticker, but only one $30 Thursday fee.
 Contact us if you need more info about this special Thursday night option (716-761-7190).
-It’s a great way to get settled in.
-Potable water, porta johns, shade and a beautiful view included!
+It’s a great way to get settled in – shade and a beautiful view included!